ginohagad/cnci-wellington/README.md

 # Additional Info:

 * This website also serves as one of my portfolio websites to showcase my skill in web development.
-* I've used HTML5, CSS3, PHP and JavaScript (including some libraries) for this site.
+* I've used HTML5, CSS3, Sass, PHP and JavaScript (including some libraries) for this site.